I Lost 85 Pounds With Nothing But A Yoga Mat—Here's How It Happened

-While everyone is different, I am living proof that yoga is extremely effective when it comes to lasting weight loss.
+While everyone is different, I believe yoga is extremely effective when it comes to lasting weight loss.

-Less than one year after practicing yoga six to seven days per week, I lost a total of 85 pounds.
+Less than one year after practicing yoga six to seven days per week, I lost those 85 pounds.
+Here's how it happened.

-Although all types of yoga are effective when it comes to purification, burning calories, improving flexibility and muscle tone, calming the mind, and providing a feeling of inner peace and contentment, if your goal is to lose weight, certain practices are more effective than others.
+Although all types of yoga are effective when it comes to burning calories, improving flexibility and muscle tone, calming the mind, and providing a feeling of inner peace, if your goal is to lose weight, certain practices are more effective than others.

-If you want to burn fat and keep it off, power yoga and vinyasa flow are what you should be focusing on.
+In order to burn fat and keep it off, I focused on power yoga and vinyasa flow.

 These are both fast-paced flows that provide the perfect mixture of cardio and strength-training.
 The dual combination is a potent cocktail geared toward effective fat burning and increased lean muscle mass.
 These two types of yoga enable the body to burn anywhere from 400 to 600 calories per hour.
 This is equivalent to the number of calories burned during a typical hour in the gym!

-When the soul is awakened through yoga practice, the things that used to please you just no longer cut it.
-When you are in touch with your spiritual nature, you begin to realize that life has deeper meaning.
-You come to understand that destructive habits no longer serve your ultimate goal.
-This awakening directly affects weight loss because it encourages the elimination of unhealthy habits.
+Through my yoga practice, the things that used to please me just no longer cut it.
+I came to understand that destructive habits no longer served my ultimate goal.
+This awakening directly affects weight loss, because it encourages the elimination of unhealthy habits.

-When you get to this point of detachment in your practice, you realize that the only authentic way to see the world is through the eyes of the soul.
-Instead of identifying with the ego and allowing it to dominate your life, you begin to realize that "you" are not your mind.
-"You" are the soul.
-You are the observer of the racing mind that encourages you to overeat, get drunk, and gravitate toward unhealthy food.
+When I got to this point of detachment in my practice, I realized that instead of identifying with the ego and allowing it to dominate my life, I begin to realize that I was the observer of the racing mind that encouraged me to overeat, get drunk, and gravitate toward unhealthy food.

 Thinking of trying yoga for weight loss?